cyclus/cyclus.github.com/source/cep/cep20.rst

             agent.parent->decommission(agent)

 The primary change here is the notion of a build_list and decomm_list.
-Managers of agents can add agents to each list as required.
-Prototypes (which know their initial state) are used in the build_list and to-be decommissioned agents in the decomm_list to allow for queries of future simulation state (e.g., the power level at a future point in time).
+Managers of agents, nominally their parent, can add agents to each list as required during the Pre- and PostExchange phases.
+At some future time, the building and decommissioning lists can be made queryable in order to determine future overall or sub-simulation state (e.g., the power level at a future point in time).
+Accordingly, prototypes (which know their initial state) are used in the build_list and to-be decommissioned agents in the decomm_list.

-Importantly, the notion of build and decommission lists can change in a time step.
-When combined with the invariant that the order of agent execution within a phase in unordered, future simulation predictions would be unreliable *if* both lists could be changed in both the PreExchange and PostExchange phases.
+As described above, the notion of build and decommission lists can change in a time step.
+When combined with the invariant that the order of agent execution within a phase is unordered, future simulation predictions would be unreliable *if* both lists could be changed in within a phase.
+Therefore, these lists must be immutable *during* phases.
 This issue can be remedied by using staging data structures and merging the staging data structures into the lists after the completion of a phase.
-Accordingly, I propose that we use staging data structures and that they not be queryable by agents in the simulation (i.e., only the build/decomm lists are queryable).
-This would allow for all agents to make decisions given the same information in the same phase.

 Backwards Compatibility
 =======================